hernantas/type-io/README.md

 }
 ```

+### Problem #3

-In addition, we also need to verify if the input is exactly match with our model.
+We also need to verify if the input is matching or allowed by our model.

+### Problem #4

+Lastly, sometimes we also need our data model need to be as portable as possible so we can reuse it both on front-end and back-end (or in electron client)

-Hence, this parsed based transformer is created.
+**Hence, this parsed based transformer is created.**

 ## Installation